Why should I pay for editing? When the publisher accepts my manuscript, their editor

 The editing process is not a substitute for learning the craft of writing.
-Editing
+The editing

-If you are seeking publication, take the time and effort to learn the craft of writing.
+publication, you should take the time and effort to learn the craft of writing.
+If

-If your aim is to can crank out a novel to make a quick buck, my service is not for
+you think you can crank off a novel to make a quick buck, my service is not for you.

-you.
-I will only work with people who are serious about their writing whose goal
+I will only work with people who are serious about their writing and their goal is